SkynetLabs/skynet-webportal/setup-scripts/README.md

 potentially view the whole network's files.

 ## Running the Portal

+Make sure you have [nodejs](https://nodejs.org/en/download/package-manager/) and [yarn](https://yarnpkg.com/getting-started/install) installed.
+You can check that with `node -v` and `yarn -v` commands respectively.

+- run `cd /home/user/skynet-webportal`
-`cd` into the parent directory and run `yarn` to build dependencies.
+- run `yarn` to build dependencies

-Skynet webportal consists of a client package and api package:

-- run `yarn build:client` to build the client package - it will be picked up by nginx automatically
+- run `yarn build:client` to build the client package
-- run `pm2 start pm2.json` to start the api service (we recommend https://pm2.keymetrics.io/ for process management)

-If you don't want to use pm2, you can call `yarn start:server` directly.
+Client package will be outputted to `/build` and nginx configuration will pick it up automatically.